-The producers on our planet, plants are autotrophic in nature.
-Plants are designed in such a way that they can produce their own food from sunlight, water, and minerals in the soil.
+The producers on our planet, plants are autotrophic.
+Plants are designed in such a way that they can produce their food from sunlight, water, and minerals in the soil.
 The two main parts of a plant body are the stem, the part that stays above the ground and holds the other parts of the plant, and the root which grows below the ground and helps keep the plant fixed in one place.
 The roots absorb minerals and water.
 Both these plant parts have many important functions on which the survival of the plants depend.

 The stem of a plant emerges from the plumule of the embryo, exhibiting growth that is positively phototropic and negatively geotropic.
 Stems have nodes and internodes that facilitate the growth of different plant structures such as leaves, branches, flower buds, etc.